vim-diesel/new-service/README.md

 No ORMs.
 Writing plain SQL allows us to fully debug and maintain.

-Make things easy to understand and debug/maintain, not easy to do
+Make things easy to understand and debug/maintain, not easy to do.
+Things can be redundant and tedious, but thats necessary for our higher priority, when code is failing and we need to read and debug.
+Write once, refactor a couple times, read it a thousand times.

 Packaging allows us to have firewalls between the different domains of our program.